Creating history, then and now.

 For over 150 years, Rain Carbon Inc. (RCI) and its heritage companies have used their calcination and distillation processes to convert industrial carbon by-products into valuable raw materials for many world industries.

-RCI is the Stamford, USA holding company, which integrates the Rain CII and RÜTGERS businesses under a unified, global management team.
-RCI brings together not only 20 production sites and around 1650 employees across North America, Asia and Europe, but also more than 220 total years of continuously evolving experience in the production of carbon-based materials.
+RCI is the Stamford, Connecticut, USA holding company that integrates the Rain CII and RÜTGERS businesses under a unified, global management team.
+RCI brings together 15 production sites and 1,750 employees across North America, Asia and Europe, as well as more than 220 combined years of continuously evolving experience in the production of carbon-based materials.

 While historical names like Kaiser, RÜTGERS, Conoco, RAG, Evonik, and numerous others make up the pillars of our experienced past, it is RCI’s culture of constant innovation, reinvention and evolution that propels us into the future.

 Meanwhile, in 1998, Rain Calcining Limited (RCL), an independent start-up based in India, constructed Asia’s largest calcination facility in the port city of Visakhapatnam (Vizag), India.
 In 2005, RCL doubled its capacity through the expansion of the Vizag facility.

-In mid-2007, RCL acquired CII, and the companies changed their national corporate names to Rain CII Carbon (Vizag) Limited (RCCVL) and Rain CII Carbon LLC (RCC).
-The unified “Rain CII” brand became well known as one of the world’s largest producers of calcined petroleum coke (CPC).
+In mid-2007, RCL acquired CII, and the companies changed their national corporate names to Rain CII Carbon (Vizag) Limited (RCCVL) in India and Rain CII Carbon LLC (RCC) in the United States.
+The unified “Rain CII” brand quickly became well known as one of the world’s largest producers of calcined petroleum coke (CPC).

 RCI’s distillation roots date back to the German industrial pioneer, Julius Rütgers, who founded a company that was later to become the RÜTGERS Group.
 In 1849, the 18-year-old entrepreneur took over his father’s troubled wood impregnation business for the production of railway sleeper ties.